Yandex Cloud

 }

-1. In the management console, select the folder the bucket is in.
+1. In the management console, select the folder with the bucket.

 3. Select the bucket from the list.